Linear Model and Extensions: Homework problems

 Remark: \citet{tjur2009coefficients} gave an excellent discussion of $R^2_{\text{model}} , R^2_{\text{residual}} , R^2_{\text{correlation}} $ and $D$. \citet{nagelkerke1991note} pointed out that the upper bound of this $R^2_{\text{CS}}$ is $1 - (L(\tilde{\beta}))^{2/n} < 1$ and proposed to modify it as

 to ensure that its upper bound is $1$.
 However, this modification seems purely ad hoc.
-Although $D$ is an appealing definition of $R^2$ for the logistic model, it does not generalize to other models.
-Overall, I feel that $R^2_{\text{correlation}} $ is a better definition that easily generalizes to other models. \citet{zhang2017coefficient} defined an $R^2$ based on the variance function of the outcome for generalized linear models including the binary logistic model. \citet{hu2006pseudo} studied the asymptotic properties of some of the $R^2$s above.
+Although $D$ is an appealing definition of $R^2$ for the logistic model, it does not generalize to other models. \citet{mckelvey1975statistical} suggested to define $R^2$ based on the latent linear representation of the logistic regression in Chapter \ref{sec::binary-reg-latent}:

+where $\hat{\beta}$ is the MLE of the coefficient, $S_{xx}$ is the sample covariance matrix of the $x_i$'s, and $\pi^2/3$ is the variance of the standard logistic distribution by Theorem \ref{thm::logistic-moments}. \citet{hu2006pseudo} studied the asymptotic properties of some of the $R^2$s above.